vacp2p/vac.dev/_posts/2020-02-14-waku-update.md

 published: true
 permalink: /waku-update
 categories: research
 summary: A research log.
-Waku update.
 What's the current state of Waku?
 How many users does it support?
 What are the bottlenecks?
 What's next?
 image: /assets/img/waku_infrastructure_sky.jpg
 discuss: https://forum.vac.dev/t/waku-update-where-are-we-at/34
 ---